 Furthermore, my results show that while liana proliferation is slowed during periods of long term drought, it is not stopped.
 This indicates that these lianas are capable of proliferating in conditions which would negatively affect their host trees.
 Consequently, this is likely to negatively influence the survivability of droughts for forest trees, potentially causing a feedback loop between increasing liana pressure and drought stress.
 Changing climatic conditions, and the associated increases in length and severity of droughts may, therefore, alter liana load and increase liana impacts on tree canopies.

-As one facet of the research into the response of plants to elevated CO2 and climate change, this thesis provides the first look into how an Australian liana species, Parsonsia straminea, has been influenced by elevated CO2 in field conditions.
+As one facet of the research into the response of plants to elevated atmospheric CO2 and climate change, this thesis provides the first look into how an Australian liana species, Parsonsia straminea, has been influenced by elevated CO2 in field conditions.
 With this I have shown that these lianas respond in a way that is uncharacteristic of others explored in the literature.

 References

 Adams, B. J., Schnitzer, S. A., and Yanoviak, S. P. (2017).
 Trees as islands: canopy ant species richness increases with the size of liana-free trees in a Neotropical forest.
 Ecography (Cop.).
 40, 1067–1075. doi:10.1111/ECOG.02608.